apache/airflow/docs/apache-airflow/core-concepts/objectstorage.rst

 (slow) HTTP REST operations.

 Airflow provides a generic abstraction on top of object stores, like s3, gcs, and azure blob storage.
-This abstraction allows you to use a variety of object storage systems in your DAGs without having to change your code to deal with every different object storage system.
+This abstraction allows you to use a variety of object storage systems in your Dags without having to change your code to deal with every different object storage system.
 In addition, it allows you to use most of the standard Python modules, like ``shutil``, that can work with file-like objects.